Frechmatz/cl-synthesizer/README.md

 *   :cv Frequency control voltage.
 For frequency calculation the absolute value of the control voltage is used.
 The control voltage is clipped at :cv-max.

-For the outputs of the module see vco-base.
+The module has the following outputs:

+*   :sine
+*   :triangle
+*   :saw
+*   :square

-**cl-synthesizer-modules-vco:vco-exponential** name environment &key base-frequency f-max v-peak
+**cl-synthesizer-modules-vco:vco-exponential** name environment &key base-frequency f-max v-peak (duty-cycle 0.5)

 Creates a Voltage Controlled Oscillator module with 1V/Octave characteristic.
 The function has the following arguments: